 NASCAR: Historical Background

-Today, NASCAR is one of the most famous motorsports in the world as well as one of the top in the United States.
+Today, NASCAR is one of the world's most famous motorsports and one of the top in the United States.
 It is as prestigious and attractive as the NBA and the NFL.
 This organization has successfully spread all over the globe.
 Thus, there are around 1,200 NASCAR races in various countries and the fan community reaches over 75 million in the United States alone.

 The evolution of NASCAR raises plenty of curiosity.
 As the name suggests, the association revolves around stock vehicles, i.e. production-model cars.
-However, they gradually moved to cars specifically crafted for racing, which still keep a stock vehicle's foundation.
+However, they gradually moved to cars specifically crafted for racing, keeping a stock vehicle's foundation.

 This is what differentiates NASCAR cars from Formula 1 cars.
-While F1 cars are lighter and more aerodynamic, NASCAR cars look a lot like street racing cars with fenders and bumpers.
+While F1 cars are lighter and more aerodynamic, NASCAR cars look like street racing cars with fenders and bumpers.

 NASCAR competition is all about the driver's and crew chief's skills.
 All the cars in the race move extremely close to each other at high speed.
 So, not only the car must be equipped with a powerful engine, but also the driver must be extremely reactive.
-This key ability is what helps in keeping both agility and maneuverability of the vehicle and avoiding collisions or impacts with the vehicle in its extremely close vicinity.
-1
+This key ability helps keep the vehicle's agility and maneuverability and avoid collisions or impacts with the vehicle in its extremely close vicinity.

 How Did It All Begin?

-Probably the most curious thing in the entire history of NASCAR is the fact that it appeared as a consequence of Prohibition.
+The most curious thing in NASCAR's entire history is that it appeared as a consequence of Prohibition.
 Yes, exactly, I'm referring to that prohibition law from 1920 that forbade the import, sale, and manufacture of alcohol.
-Many of those who still tried to escape this law, had to make sure that they were able to outrun the sheriffs or revenuers, or whoever could have pursued them.
+Many of those who still tried to escape this law had to make sure that they could outrun the sheriffs, revenuers, or whoever could have pursued them.

 Gradually, the improvement of the cars' capacity awakened the drivers' interest in competition.
 They had begun to compare the power of their engines, which satisfied the spectators more and more.
 Towards the end of the 30s, these competitions grew to massive standards, being supported by administrative bodies.
 Thus, the association became official and organized on a grand scale on Daytona Beach in the state of Florida.